Skip to content

 A participant can sign into your integration via Login with Revento only if all of the following are true:

-- The participant has at least one application record for that event — any status counts (
+3. The participant has at least one application record for that event - any status counts (submitted, approved, rejected, revision_requested).

 Eligibility check #2 is the one developers miss.
 Your integration sitting in the catalog is not enough - an organizer must have actively connected it to a specific event before any participant of that event can sign in.
 If no such connection exists, the participant gets an error page rather than a consent screen.

-For #3: eligibility is "has any active application record for the event" — submitted, approved, rejected, or revision_requested.
-A cancelled application makes the participant ineligible (they've withdrawn).
-Revento doesn't otherwise gatekeep on application state at the auth layer — your integration decides what to expose to the participant per status.
+For #3: eligibility is "has any active application record for the event" - submitted, approved, rejected, or revision_requested.
+A cancelled application makes the participant ineligible.
+Revento does not otherwise gate access by application state at the auth layer - your integration decides what to expose to the participant per status.

 sequenceDiagram